On & Off The Gringo Trail: Part One

 “Daniel?
 Callum?
 It must be you!” he thundered, arms flinging open in such a vast, sweeping arc that several nearby pedestrians ducked for cover.
 “It’s me, Fabian!
 Your host!
 Welcome!
 Welcome to Brazil!
 Welcome to Vasco da Gama!”

-Fabian moved with the theatrical certainty of a prophet, while his voice boomed with conviction—like a keynote address at a conference only he attended.
+Fabian moved with the theatrical certainty of a prophet, while his voice boomed with conviction—like he was presenting a keynote address at a conference only he attended.
 Callum and I followed automatically.
 When someone loudly shouts your name in a foreign country, evolutionary instinct tells you to comply.
+He immediately clamped one muscular arm over each of our shoulders, steering us forward in a manner that was part friendly tour guide, part nightclub security.

 As introductions went, Fabian was the sort of man whose backstory required a stiff drink and possibly a whiteboard.
 He had once been an engineer in Holland, enjoying the glamorous riches of a corporate salary, safe bicycle lanes, and the mystical treasure of free dental care.
-He was seduced by something more intoxicating than stock options: love.
+He was seduced here by something more intoxicating than stock options: love.
 He threw it all away and decided the only sensible response was to emigrate to Brazil.
+Now, he lived somewhere in the centre of this favela, knee-deep in community projects and waist-deep in what appeared to be his own existential renovation.

 “It is the Brazilian way!” he declared with a voice that was equal parts ancient sage and man who had misplaced his shoes.
 “Come!” he commanded, “Let me show you the house!”